MileHacker Logo

 Operating Hours & Fees

 • National Museum of Tartus (Cathedral): Open during standard museum hours.
-Check locally for specific timings, because these might vary.
+Check locally for specific timings, as these can vary.

 • A cost to get in, typically a few thousand Syrian Pounds, applies.